List of EastEnders characters introduced in 2001: Patrick Trueman

 Patrick Trueman, played by Rudolph Walker, makes his first appearance on 13 September 2001.
-The character was introduced by John Yorke as a replacement parental figure to the Trueman brothers, Anthony (Nick Bailey) and Paul (Gary Beadle), following the departure of Audrey Trueman (Corinne Skinner-Carter), a character killed off in the serial in September 2001.
+The character was introduced by John Yorke as a replacement parental figure to the Trueman brothers, Anthony (Nicholas Bailey) and Paul (Gary Beadle), following the departure of Audrey Trueman (Corinne Skinner-Carter), a character killed off in the serial in September 2001.
 Patrick first appears at Audrey's "rum-fuelled wake" as her estranged husband.
 Walker was keen to play a comic element to the character, telling Larry Jaffee of Walford Gazette, "Before joining, I told the producer [comedy] is an area I would like to explore [with the character] because there was not enough of it [in the show].
 [Patrick] treats a lot of things with a certain amount of humour.
 His way of escaping a problem is to find something funny to do or say or sometimes to get himself out of a tight corner.
 That's really the sort of foundation.
 I try to put as much humour as possible into the character."

 Belinda Peacock

 Belinda Peacock (also Slater), portrayed by Leanne Lakey between 2001 and 2003 and Carli Norris in 2016, is introduced as the fifth Slater sister following the family's introduction in 2000.
 Additionally, the character also appears as a baby in a flashback on 25 December 2018.
 Belinda is the second youngest Slater sister and rejects her working-class roots, believing herself to be superior to her sisters, although she is not as classy as she makes out.
 Lakey appears in the role from 1 October 2001 to 25 December 2003.

 Belinda returns for a guest stint between 11 and 21 January 2016, portrayed by Norris.
 Of her casting, Norris commented, "Becoming one of the Slaters is an absolute dream, especially to be part of such a big and important storyline.".
 Norris reprised the role and Belinda appears more regularly from 14 April 2016.
 Seven months later, on 11 November 2016, Belinda makes a previously unannounced departure from the show.
 Norris thanked her fans and added that she "loved" the role and hoped "to be back one day".
+Laura-Jayne Tyler from Inside Soap was shocked by her departure, writing "Please say it isn't so!"